top of page

 • When can other founder(s) ask or require a founder to leave?

-• What happens to the shares of the leaving founder – does he retain the shares, or the continuing founders have a right to buy him out?
+• What happens to the shares of the leaving founder?
+Do the continuing founders have a right to buy him out, or does he retain the shares?

 • How can it be ensured that a leaver, whether a good-leaver or a bad-leaver, does not disparage or harm the business?